godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

 A game should always have a sort of "entry point"; somewhere the developer can definitively track where things begin so that they can follow the logic as it continues elsewhere.
-This place also serves as a bird's eye view to all of the other data and logic in the program.
+This place also serves as a bird's eye view of all of the other data and logic in the program.
 For traditional applications, this would be the "main" function.
 In this case, it would be a Main node.